 Bimah, בימה. elevated platform from where the prayer leader sings.

-The Torah Ark, Aron Kodesh ארון קודש, or heikhal—היכל [temple] by Sephardim, is the cabinet in which the Torah scrolls are kept.
+The Torah Ark, Aron Kodesh ארון קודש, or heikhal—היכל [temple] by Sephardim: The cabinet in which the Torah scrolls are kept.

 ner tamid (נר תמיד), Eternal Light – a light that is always on, used as a reminder of the original menorah that was in the Holy Temple in Jerusalem.

 Eretz Yisrael, the Land of Israel, אֶרֶץ יִשְׂרָאֵל .
-Also called the Promised Land, Holy Land, and Palestine.
 Refers to the ancient land of Israel in the Hebrew Bible.
-According to the Bible, it’s area changed dramatically in different periods of time; the precise extent in each era is not known.
-This land includes the ancient united kingdom of Israel, and after the Jewish civil war, the two kingdoms of Israel and Judah.
+According to the Bible, it’s area changed in different periods of time.
+This land includes the ancient united kingdom of Israel, and after its civil war, the kingdoms of Israel and Judah.

-The State of Israel, Medinat Yisrael, מְדִינַת יִשְׂרָאֵל, is the modern day Jewish nation in Eretz Yisrael.
+The State of Israel, Medinat Yisrael, מְדִינַת יִשְׂרָאֵל, the modern day Jewish nation in Eretz Yisrael.